eol2mezbah/Handwritten-Character-Recognition---Deep-Learning-Project/Readme.md

 ## Instructor
 Md.
-Mynoddin
-Lecturer
-Department of Computer Science and Engineering Rangamati Science and Technology University
+Mynoddin, Lecturer, Department of Computer Science and Engineering, Rangamati Science and Technology University.